 Cindy Fisher was named the University of San Diego head women's basketball coach on April 19, 2005.

 In her eighth season at the helm of the program in 2012-13, Cindy Fisher managed to do something no other coach in the history of the program had done before, the Toreros posted a second consecutive 20-win season.
-USD posted an overall record of 22-10, the second most wins in program history, and reached the second round of the WNIT.
-USD also had a 12-4 mark in the WCC, good for sole possession of second place in the West Coast Conference, and San Diego managed to reach the championship game of the WCC Tournament.
+USD posted an overall record of 22-10, the second most wins in program history at the time, and reached the second round of the WNIT.
+USD also had a 12-4 mark in the WCC, good for second place in the West Coast Conference, and San Diego managed to reach the championship game of the WCC Tournament.
 This marked only the second time in program history that USD has made back-to-back postseason appearances, and both times have come under the watchful eye of Cindy Fisher.
-USD did all of this despite losing a pair of 1,000-point scorers, and the team's leading rebounder from the previous season's record setting team.
+USD did all of this despite losing a pair of 1,000-point scorers, and the team's leading rebounder from the previous season's record-setting team.
 Under coach Fisher's tutelage, the Toreros produced the WCC Freshman of the Year in Maya Hood, and had three total players earn All-WCC honors, highlighted by first-teamer Amy Kame.

 The 2011-12 season was a historical one for the Toreros, as it is now the greatest season in program history.
-Under Fisher's tutelage, the Toreros soared to new heights, and were in uncharted waters.
-USD posted a program best 26-9 overall record, posted a 12-4 mark in WCC play (the most wins in WCC play in program history) and they recorded the program's first ever post season win.
-Not only was the first ever post season win, but the Toreros advanced all the way to the Final Four of the WNIT, before falling to eventual WNIT champions Oklahoma State.
+Under Fisher's tutelage, the Toreros soared to new heights,.
+USD posted a program best 26-9 overall record, posted a 12-4 mark in WCC play (the most wins in WCC play in program history) and they recorded the program's first ever postseason win.
+Not only was it the first ever postseason win, but the Toreros advanced all the way to the Final Four of the WNIT, before falling to the eventual WNIT champions, Oklahoma State.
 With Fisher's guidance, USD saw Dominique Conners become the program's all-time leading scorer, as well as earn first-team All-WCC honors along with Morgan Woodrow.
-USD also saw Amy Kame take home All-WCC honorable mention accolades as well.
-Needless to say, this was USD's most exciting season in program history!
+Amy Kame take home All-WCC honorable mention accolades as well.

 In her fifth season, Cindy Fisher once again had her team playing its best at the right time of the season, as the Toreros had an unprecedented run in the WCC championships, winning three games in three days to reach the championship game for the second time in as many years.
 The Toreros produced three players to the All-WCC team and Dominique Conners was the lone freshman named to the All-WCC Tournament team.

-Fisher, the University of Nebraska's top assistant for two seasons, and former head coach for Wyoming between 1998-2003, became USD's third head coach dating back to the program's inception in 1978-79.
-She took over for Kathy Marpe who stepped down after directing the program for 25 years.
+Before coming to USD, Fisher was the University of Nebraska's top assistant for two seasons, and the head coach for Wyoming between 1998-2003.
+She became USD's third head coach dating back to the program's inception in 1978-79.
+She took over for Kathy Marpe, who stepped down after directing the program for 25 years.